AntCPLab/OpenCoral/README.md

 ##### Filing Issues

-Please file complete code examples because it's usually not possible to reproduce problems from incomplete code.
+Please file complete code examples because it's usually not possible to reproduce problems from incomplete code, and please include which protocol you have used (if applicable) because there are considerable differences between the various protocols.

 #### Frequently Asked Questions